-Application to be Admitted as an Attorney-at-law
+Application to be Admitted as an Attorney-at-Law

-Section 3(1)(c) and regulation 15(2)
+section 3(1)(c) and regulation 15(2)

-We of and

-01 und

-of ob solemnly and sincerely declare as

-01 uo solenning and sincerery declare as

-follows-

-A A 1 T /1 1 C

-A. And I the said------for myself do say that -

-(1) I am one and the same person named as clerk in the Articles of Clerkship bearing the date the------ day of -----, 20----- now produced and shown to me marked with the letter "A".

-(2) The said Articles of Clerkship were registered pursuant to regulation 16 on the------, -20------.

-(3) Since the date of execution of the articles I have been actually employed in the proper business practice and employment of------- and have not held any other office or engaged in any other employment during that period.
+Weand do solemnly and sincerely declare as follows- A .
+And I the saidfor myself do say that - (1) I am one and the same person named as clerk in the Articles of Clerkship bearing the date the day of, 20 now produced and shown to me marked with the letter "A".
+(2) The said Articles of Clerkship were registered pursuant to regulation 16 on the day of,-20 (3) Since the date of execution of the articles I have been actually employed in the proper business practice and employment of and have not held any other office or engaged in any other employment during that period.
 (4) I have never been convicted of a criminal offence (or, if convicted provide details of date of conviction, nature of offence and sentence).

-(5) I was awarded the Attorney-at-law Certificate on the----- day of------ day of------, 20-----, and a true copy of the same is now produced and shown to me marked with the letter "B".

-B. And I the said -----for myself do say -

-(1) I am a practising attorney-at-law qualified under section 15 of the Legal Practitioners Law (2007 Revision) to take a person into my service as an
+(5) I was awarded the Attorney-at-law Certificate on the day of, 20, and a true copy of the same is now produced and shown to me marked with the letter "B".
+B. And I the saidfor myself do say - (1) I am a practising attorney-at-law qualified under section 16 of the Legal Practitioners Law (2015 Revision) to take a person into my service as an

 Articled Clerk, and am the same person named as principal in the Articles of Clerkship now produced and shown to me marked with the letter "A".

-(2) The said------ has been bound by articles to me since the------ day of ------, 20-----, and has since that date been actually employed in my proper business practice and employment as an Articled Clerk.
+(2) The said has been bound by articles to me since the day of, 20, and has since that date been actually employed in my proper business practice and employment as an Articled Clerk.
 (3) The period of articles which has been served satisfies the requirement of regulation 17.

-(4) The said------ is a fit and proper person to be admitted as an attorney-at-law.
+(4) The said is a fit and proper person to be admitted as an attorney-at-law.
 And we make this solemn declaration conscientiously believing the same to be true and by virtue of the Voluntary Declarations Law (1998 Revision).

-Signed -----

-Taken and acknowledged this----- day of-----, 20-----, before me:

-Justice of the Peace/Notary Public
+Signed Taken and acknowledged this day of, 20, before me: Justice of the Peace/Notary Public Delete as appropriate.